 Oh, no, Walmart is about 3 miles north of me.
 And they’ll have to take Shaw which is plagued by traffic!!!

 The NEIGHBORHOOD fixation, for the most part, may be exaggerated.
 For example if you think a NEIGHBORLY student will sign up for YEARS of lessons, you’re sadly mistaken.

 I had one who literally walked under a weeping willow, with no street crossing to get to my piano studio.
 (That was after my Bay Area relocation)

 50% of the time, she was a NO SHOW! and by her sixth month of study (which equaled 12 weeks) she totally disappeared, not even leaving a few breadcrumbs of warning.

-The old story.. piano lessons had bottomed out.
-Parents worked round the clock shifts and the “babysitter??” forgot about piano entirely with the TV blaring and Taylor Swift competing for attention.
+The old story: piano lessons had bottomed out.
+Parents worked round-the-clock shifts and the “babysitter??” forgot about piano entirely with the TV blaring and Taylor Swift competing for attention.

-The child did exceedingly well in a few short months and was about to embark upon a journey into the classical repertoire when she was pulled from lessons.
+The child did exceedingly well in a few short months and was about to embark upon a journey into the Classical repertoire, when she was pulled from lessons.

-Before long, I could tell by the ring of the phone that she was calling from a gas stop in Clovis 5 minutes into the piano lesson.
+Before long, I could tell by the ring of the phone that she was calling from a gas stop in Clovis, 5 minutes into the piano lesson.

-But I have one better: An adult student who lived a half-mile south of me, canceled by cell while parked in front of my house.
+But I have one better: An adult student who lived a half-mile south of me, canceled by cell while parked in front of my duplex.
 The sprinklers were on full force dousing her Lexus.